sinnie/learn_web_dev/node.md

       +--------+--------+--------+---------+---------+--------+
 ```
 * __V8__ is Google's open source JavaScript engine built for Google Chrome.
 It's written in C++ and can run either standalone or embedded into any C++ application.
 * [libuv](http://nikhilm.github.io/uvbook/) is a multi-platform C library that provides support for asynchronous I/O based on event loops.
 It is used to abstract non-blocking I/O operations to a consistent interface across all supported platforms by providing mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling and streaming.
 It also includes a thread pool for offloading work for some things that can't be done asynchronously at the operating system level.
-It supports epoll(4), kqueue(2), Windows IOCP, and Solaris event ports.
+It supports epoll, kqueue, Windows IOCP, and Solaris event ports.
 And although It is primarily designed for use in Node.js, it is also used by other software projects.
   * It was originally an abstraction around libev or Microsoft IOCP, as libev doesn't support Windows.
 In node-v0.9.0's version of libuv, the dependency on libev was removed
+  * Programming Model:
+    * async APIs
+    * heavy use of callbacks
+    * structured Inheritance chain for request types
+      * memory based inheritance
   * libuv has a default thread pool size of 4 and uses a queue to manage access to the thread pool.
-    * You can mitigate this by increasing the size of the thread pool through the `UV_THREADPOOL_SIZE` environment variable, as long as the thread pool is required and created: `process.env.UV_THREADPOOL_SIZE = 10`
+    * You can increase the size of the thread pool through the `UV_THREADPOOL_SIZE` environment variable, as long as the thread pool is required and created: `process.env.UV_THREADPOOL_SIZE = 10`
   * __Features:__
     * Full-featured event loop backed by epoll, kqueue, IOCP, event ports.
     * Asynchronous TCP and UDP sockets